 Having arms that fold out is helpful when your table generally stays in a small space but you occasionally need a little extra workspace.

-The Sew Ready Hobby and Cutting Table by Studio Designs folds easily but when it’s fully extended a work surface measures 58.75 inches wide and 36 inches deep making it ideal to spread-out, cut or adjust fabric and patterns.
-The table top height can be adjusted from 30.25 inches to 39.25 inches to provide back relief on long projects.
+The Sew Ready Hobby and Cutting Table by Studio Designs fold easily but when it’s fully extended a work surface measures 58.75 inches wide and 36 inches deep making it ideal to spread out, cut, or adjust fabric and patterns.
+The tabletop height can be adjusted from 30.25 inches to 39.25 inches to provide back relief on long projects.
 The table even has some storage for sewing supplies and casters for quick storage when not in use.

 ✅ Related tutorial: Sewing room ideas for small spaces